-- Knowledge: A person might literally be sitting on a gun and not legally possess it.
+- Knowledge: A person might be sitting on a gun and not legally possess it.
 The defendant must know that there is a gun under the seat.
-General knowledge about an illegal object, or a suspicion that there may be a gun there, is probably insufficient.
+General knowledge about an illegal object, or a suspicion that a gun may exist, is probably insufficient.

 - Control: If the firearm is much more than an arm’s length away from the defendant, it is challenging to establish control in court.
 It’s even harder to prove this point if someone else was holding the gun or the firearm was locked away.

 The additional elements of possession often come into play in automobile possession cases.
 Generally, if an officer finds a gun in a car, the officer arrests everyone in the care for a 265.01 infraction.
 These arrests do not typically hold up in court.

 The criminal gun possession law does not apply to an antique firearm.
 If the gun has no commercially available ammunition, it is an antique firearm under New York law.